Work & Career

 Your calendar shouldn’t be limited to big meetings and deadlines.
 Use it to schedule every little thing, from clearing off your desk to taking an afternoon walk.
 “I hear from people all the time, ‘I wish I had time to write a book,’” writes Bennett.
 “You do.
 You are just spending that time on other things.”
 If you don’t write down nonessential activities, there’s a good chance you’ll let other tasks get in the way.
-But by committing to those blocks of time, you’ll increase the chances that you’ll actually accomplish everything you’d hoped.
-Don’t miss these other productive tricks to stop procrastinating.
+In addition to these productive tricks to help you stop procrastinating, commit to blocking your time with a calendar.
+This will increase the chances that you’ll actually accomplish everything you’d hoped.

 “Get out of your rut,” writes Bennett.
 “Doing, watching, or listening to the same things every day makes time feel like it’s slipping right through your fingers.”
-Instead of falling back on the same media, search the Internet for new ways to learn and stay entertained.
+Instead of falling back on the same media, use one of many daily habits of naturally productive people and search the Internet for new ways to learn and stay entertained.
 Whether you’re into podcasts, games, meditations, craft projects, or artwork, you don’t have to restrict yourself to mass-market media.
 Spending time making new memories and finding new media will expose you to new culture and enrich your life.